sabit-islam/League-Of-Legends-Match-Analysis/README.md

   frameborder="0"
 ></iframe>

 Here we can see some *pretty cool* trends in our data.
-We know that there is a high spawn rate of creeps in our bottom lane, and our plot validates this as we can see that those who farm in the bottom lane, or near it (mid-laners) have a generally higher creep score than the rest.
-We also notice that `junglers` and `support` have much lower scores, since they are not in the lanes where these usually spawn.
+While `Top`, `Mid`, and `Bot` lane all have equal spawn rate of creeps, we can see how different each lane prioritizes farming them.
+Heavily dependent upon getting gold and XP, both of which come from creeps, `Mid` and `Bot` lanes have higher median scores.
+While `Top` also farms creeps, their priority of becoming a tank lessens their creep score. `Jungler` farms a different kind of creep - jungle objectives - which are harder to kill, slower to spawn, and stationary, requiring the `Jungler` themself to move.
+This results in a the 2nd lowest median score comparitively.
+Lastly, `Support` is not intended to kill creeps, instead having their partner, `bot lane` farm, thus, we can characterize them by the lowest creep score.
+From these roles and differing objectives, we realize we can also use creep score to predict which role every player was.

 Below is another plot which shows the 10 most played `champion` and what `position` they were